 Silence is golden but everyone needs a soundtrack to power their lives!
-There are many mindfulness practices to stimulate inner awareness, increase health, and elevate our mood but there’s is nothing quite like cranking up the tunes and throwing down with friends.
-If you aren’t quite ready for a full on dance party, then listening to Mozart with your full being while sipping tea, or singing a pop-song out loud while you drive across town will suffice.
-Below you will learn the scientific research that shows us how music has a profound physiological effect on our bodies while improving concentration, relieving stress, acting as an antidepressant and more.
+There are many mindfulness practices to stimulate inner awareness, increase health, and elevate our mood.
+Maybe you prefer to listen to some Mozart with your full being while sipping tea.
+Or you are someone who sings pop-songs at the top of their lungs while driving across town.
+There is nothing quite like cranking up the tunes and throwing down some dance moves with friends.
+Here you will learn the scientific research about music’s profound physiological effect on our bodies.
+Music also helps improve concentration, relieves stress, and acts as an antidepressant.

 Music is a social lubricant allowing people to open up, clap, dance, and connect

 Take a moment and listen to Billie Holiday’s Lady Sings the Blues and you will be transported to another time.
 Sing along with her and you may ooze with the feelings as if they are your own.
 Crank up Beethoven’s Moonlight Sonata and you will be filled with emotions you may have never known existed.
-This capacity to feel is core to having compassion, yet music also has a profound effect on cognitive processes and learning also.
+The capacity to feel is core to having compassion.
+Simultaneously music has a profound effect on cognitive processes and learning too.

 “Auditory biology is not frozen in time.
 It’s a moving target.
 And music education really does seem to enhance communication by strengthening language skills.”